Risk Management

 Risks associated to business operations are managed under oversight from the board of directors, within the responsibilities mandated to our division companies, Headquarters Management Committee (HMC), and relevant committees.

 ITOCHU has established internal committees and responsible departments in order to address the various risks associated with the Group’s business operations, such as market risk, credit risk, country risk, and investment risk.
 At the same time, on a Group basis ITOCHU has developed the risk management systems and methods to manage various risks individually and on a companywide basis.
 Those include a range of management regulations, investment criteria, risk exposure limits, and transaction limits, as well as reporting and monitoring systems.
-Moreover, ITOCHU regularly reviews the effectiveness of its risk management systems and reports on results and findings to the board of directors.
+Moreover, ITOCHU regularly reviews the effectiveness of its risk management systems and the managing officer for each risk reports on results and findings to the board of directors.

 At the Group level, ITOCHU’s structural approach to risk management is overseen by the President and Chief Operating Officer (COO) and the Board of Directors and aims to ensure timely and sound executive decision making.
 The HMC, which is chaired by the President and COO and comprised of the Chairman and Chief Executive Officer (CEO) and other executives appointed by the President and COO, is the committee that sits at the highest level regarding our risk management system.
 Subsequent committees that report up to the HMC, also referred to as Principal Internal Committees, which include the Internal Control Committee, Disclosure Committee, ALM Committee, Compliance Committee, Sustainability Committee, and Investment Consultative Committee, are responsible for identifying and addressing risks and incidents in their respective fields.